-The north of Portugal especially Porto has some of the most appreciated food in the world.
-No one does traditional food really well as the Portuguese, but on the other hand, they’re not afraid to embrace the new.
+The north of Portugal has some of the most appreciated food in the world.
+To have breakfast & brunch in Porto you will have plenty of choices.
+No one does traditional food really well as the Portuguese, but on the other hand, they’re not afraid to embrace the new trends.

 Every corner in Porto has a good smell of coffee or some delicious cake.
 Get up and come explore the city.
 Where you can find 10 places to have breakfast & brunch in Porto.

 If you are visiting this city don’t miss 7 things to do in Porto

 Label ‘the best toast in town’ where you can eat a different kind of toasts all of them delicious.
 In traditional bread, chapatti, cereal, walnut or hazelnut, there are several options to try and prove if it is even so.